milosptr/event-centar/index.md

 big_title: Welcome to our home
-description: "Playing host to a community of artists, designers, culinary experts, fashion, hospitality and retail, Capitol Grand is a prestigious home for like-minded creatives to collaborate.\nThe city’s newest hospitality venue, Capitol Grand is situated in one of Melbourne’s most iconic locales, on the famed corner of Chapel Street and Toorak Road.
+description: "Playing host to a community of artists, designers, culinary experts, fashion, hospitality and retail, Capitol Grand is a prestigious home for like-minded creatives to collaborate.\nTHE CITY’S NEWEST HOSPITALITY VENUE, CAPITOL GRAND, IS SITUATED IN ONE OF MELBOURNE’S MOST ICONIC LOCALES ON THE FAMED CORNER OF CHAPEL STREET AND TOORAK ROAD.
 The building offers a beautiful sanctuary from the busy hum of its cosmopolitan location and the unpredictable Melbourne weather outside.
   \ "
 first_section_first_title: " Elevate your next event in the splendour of Capitol Grand’s